 Klaus-Peter Sick works as a historian at the Franco-German social sciences research centre, the Centre Marc Bloch, at Berlin.
 A specialist on French contemporary history, he was in 1991, after the unification of Germany, one of the first West Germans to join Humboldt University at Berlin.
 In 2002, he joined the Centre Marc Bloch as a research fellow, but also continues to teach as a guest professor at French and German universities.
 His publications cover different aspects of French intellectual, social and political history.
 He also regularly intervenes as a consultant and debater in French and German radio and television.
 His last book is La Seconde Guerre mondiale, Paris, First-Gründ, 2011, his most recent article a contribution on French middle classes and politics in Une contre-histoire de la République, Paris, La Découverte, 2013.

-Klaus-Peter's course is titled French Politics in Cross-National Perspective.
+Klaus-Peter's course is titled Introduction to French Society.

 Fabrice Virgili is a researcher at the National Center for Scientific Research (CNRS) and received his agrégationin History.
 His book on France after World War II was published in English by Oxford Press: Shorn Women Gender and Punishment in Liberation France.